Pesaru-Sreenidhi-Reddy/SGPA-calci/README.md

 The display() function calculates the SGPA by dividing the total GPA by the total credits earned and displays it on the screen.

-This program considers "O"(oh) grade for 90 to 100 marks in each subject.
+This program considers "O"(oh) grade for 90 to 100 marks in the subject.
 Similarly,A+ for 80 to 89 marks, A for 70 to 79 marks, B+ for 60 to 69 marks,B for 50 to 59 marks,C for 40 to 49 marks, F for 0 to 39 marks